RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 It seems the length byte gets ignored anyway.

 Note: it seems some cards only accept the "change UID" command.

+It accepts direct read of block0 (and only block0) without prior auth.

 ### Characteristics